Prounckk/eremeev/content/resume/index.md

 * Over 4+ years of experience in Golang and PHP.
 Excellent debugging and problem-solving skills with ability to work as Lead Developer.
 * Good experience with Docker and Kubernetes.
 Extensive knowledge in using Git
 * Hands-On experience with Google Cloud[^1] and AWS, Digital Ocean and Data Packet (ex-10gbps.io)
-* Implemented REST services by Golang with microservices architecture.
+* Implemented REST-API services by Golang with microservices architecture.
 * Working with LinkedIn, SalesForce, Hubspot and other APIs
 * Experience in using Agile, SCRUM and Waterfall methodology to deliver IT projects[^2].
 * Worked on CI/CD tool CircleCI to automate the build process from version control tool (GitHub) into testing and production environment.